 On the social and cultural front it was the age of Democracy when across the world women were getting the vote and slavery was being banned.

 But it was also what Matei Călinescu described as “the age of ideology” when people like Marx and Freud tried to give exhaustive accounts of human life.
 It was the age of Communism, Anarchism and Fascism which each had a grand totalising narrative that proposed a revolution in the ways society is arranged.
-Modernity had big dreams.
+Modernism had big dreams.
 It was cresting the wave of progress and, with the inevitable success of that wave, anything seemed possible.
 It was a time of audacious dreaming.

 The promises of liberty equality and fraternity, of life liberty and the pursuit of happiness began to appear increasingly hollow with every year.
 The brutality of the French in Algeria was hardly an embodiment of liberty, equality or fraternity.
 The soldiers addicted to heroin in Vietnam were far from the Jeffersonian life, liberty and pursuit of happiness.
 The millions of Vietnamese who even today suffer the downstream effects of the American Agent Orange would undoubtedly agree.